VR is in the spotlight – and it’s a great time to capitalise on the buzz.

 If your business solves a problem that your audience may not be aware of, VR is a tool that can help educate your audience in a more engaging way than a regular video.

-The same goes for B2B businesses who need a more robust vehicle for delivering the message of how they solve the business problem, or businesses that need to deliver training to customers or partners—and remember, an added benefit is that the VR experience can be built so that course completion can be monitored.
+The same goes for B2B businesses who need a more robust vehicle for delivering the message of how they solve the business problem or businesses that need to deliver training to customers or partners.
+Remember, an added benefit is that the VR experience can be built so that course completion can be monitored.

 For some B2B businesses, trade shows and events play a critical role in driving awareness and generating leads.
 But what good is a booth with no visitors?

 As many have experienced, cutting through the noise at events can be a challenge, making trade shows the perfect playground for VR – and especially so while it’s still new.

 Businesses could take two different approaches using VR at events: